DenaJGibbon/gibbonNetR/README.md

 # Overview

-This README provides code for training, testing, and deployings, different convolutional neural network model architectures on acoustic data using spectrogram images.
+This README provides code for training, testing, and deploying, different convolutional neural network model architectures on acoustic data using spectrogram images.
+Using this package you can compare different model architectures.
+Once you determine the best performing model you can deploy it over multiple sound files.
+You can also use a trained model as a ‘feature extractor’, and combined with an unsupervised clustering algorithm you can visualize differences in acoustic signals.

 # Usage